 The carrier is obliged to submit an official waybill stating your name.
 Your name may also be mentioned in an appendix.
 If your name is not listed, Sylvie's will not ship your wine unless it has been cleared with the carrier.
 Any consequential damage due increased waiting time is the responsibility of the carrier or yourself.

-If Sylvie's organizes the EAD for this transport, you will receive a document to complete.
+If Sylvie's organizes the EAD for this transport for a new buyer, you will receive a document to complete.
 Sylvie's will only apply for an EAD after this has been duly completed.

 All visible damage should be noted on the transport documentation.
-You must report any damage to Sylvie's within 24 hours of delivery and send accompanying photos of the damage.
-If damage is reported later than this, you will hold up the insurance claim procedure and run the risk that the damage will not be taken into consideration or compensated for.
+You must report any visible damage to Sylvie's within 24 hours after delivery.
+Make a remark on the delivery document and send accompanying photos of the damage.
+If damage is reported later than this, you run the risk that the damage will not be taken into consideration or compensated for.

-Any damage not immediately visible must be reported within 48 hours after receipt of the wine and you must also include photos in your communication.
+Any damage not immediately visible must be reported within 2 working days after receipt of the wine and you must also include photos in your communication if possible.
 If you fail to do so, the claim may not be taken into consideration or compensated for.

 The compensation related to any damage will never be higher than the value of your invoice.